akunna1/Pipeline-Right-of-Way-Encroachment-Analysis/README.md

 ## Academic Context

 This critique was developed as part of urban planning and data analysis coursework, examining the intersection of:
-- Geographic Information Systems (GIS)
+- 🗺️ Geographic Information Systems (GIS)
-- Urban planning policy
+- 🏙️ Urban planning policy
-- Environmental justice
+- ⚖️ Environmental justice
-- Infrastructure safety
+- 🏗️ Infrastructure safety
-- Community vulnerability assessment
+- 🏘️ Community vulnerability assessment

-## Contact
+## 📧 Contact

-For questions about this analysis or collaboration opportunities in urban data research, please reach out through GitHub.
+For questions about this analysis or collaboration opportunities in urban data research, please reach out via email.

 ---